How to be an effective Chairperson

 How to be an effective chairperson

-The chairperson of the body corporate often plays a leading role in the committee and the body corporate community more generally.
-It is a volunteer position which can be very rewarding, but also can take an investment of time and effort from the member.
+The chairperson of the body corporate often plays a leading role in the committee and within the general body corporate community.
+It is a volunteer position which can be very rewarding, but can also take a considerable investment of time and effort.

 Owners who become elected as chairperson often come into the role with:

-1. A professional leadership background (e.g. school teacher, police officer, business owner)
+• A professional leadership background like a school teacher, police officer, business owner

-Even though the role often attracts good leaders, there are no pre-requisites for the job.
-Every new building needs a chairperson, and every chairperson has a first time in the role.
-Working with our strata management team at BCsystems means you will have an experienced and friendly person at the end of the phone or email who can provide you with as much guidance and support as you need.
+Even though the role often attracts good leaders, there are no prerequisites for the job.
+Every building needs a chairperson, and every chairperson has a first time in the role.

 What does the role involve?

-The role of chairperson under the legislation is actually a very specific and simple one.
-The chairperson ‘chairs’ or runs the body corporate meetings, and has a power to sign documents on behalf of the body corporate.
+The chairperson ‘chairs’ or runs the body corporate meetings, and has the power to sign documents on behalf of the body corporate.
+The chairperson generally:

 • Leads the general agenda for the committee